Ryan Goins

-Ryan Matthew Goins (born February 13, 1988) is an American professional baseball second baseman and shortstop in the Kansas City Royals organization.
-He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays, Royals, and Chicago White Sox.
+Ryan Matthew Goins (born February 13, 1988) is an American former professional baseball second baseman and shortstop.
+He played in Major League Baseball (MLB) for the Toronto Blue Jays, Kansas City Royals, and Chicago White Sox.
+Since 2024, he has served as the infield coach for the Los Angeles Angels.

 Amateur career

 Goins attended Stony Point High School in Round Rock, Texas, where he played on his school's baseball team as a shortstop.
 He then enrolled at Dallas Baptist University, where he played college baseball for the Dallas Baptist Patriots from 2007 to 2009.
 In three seasons, Goins hit 32 home runs and recorded 117 runs batted in (RBIs).
 In 2009, he set the Patriots record for home runs in a single season with 22.
 In 2008, Goins played for the Waterloo Bucks in the Northwoods League during the offseason.

 Professional career

 Minor league career

 The Blue Jays drafted Goins in the fourth round of the 2009 MLB draft.
 He was assigned to the Rookie Gulf Coast League Blue Jays, and also played for the Short Season Auburn Doubledays and Class-A Lansing Lugnuts in 2009, collectively batting .246 with 17 RBIs.
 In 2010, Goins played 77 games with the Lugnuts and batted .308 before he was promoted to the Advanced-A Dunedin Blue Jays.
 In 124 total games in 2010, Goins batted .271 with 3 home runs and 53 RBIs.
 Apart from 1 rehab game in the Gulf Coast, Goins played the entire 2011 season in Dunedin, and batted .284 with 3 home runs and 52 RBIs.

 Goins played for the Double-A New Hampshire Fisher Cats in 2012, batting .289 with 7 home runs and 61 RBIs in a career-high 136 games played.
 After the season ended Goins played 13 games with the Salt River Rafters of the Arizona Fall League, and hit .133 with 5 RBIs.
 The Blue Jays added him to their 40-man roster after the 2012 season.
 For most of the 2013 season, Goins played for the Triple-A Buffalo Bisons.
 He was batting .257 with 6 home runs and 46 RBIs for the Bisons before his promotion.